-Most eLearning development and organizational change has to do with getting people to take action.
-This is obvious, yet people often lose focus from the ultimate purpose and get distracted by shiny bells and whistles.
-Cathy Moore explains this well in an article about action mapping.
-Whether it is applying the skills they learn from a course or learning to use a new system, if there is no potential future action to be taken after an eLearning course is complete, what’s the purpose of the course?
+The real purpose of organizational change management and eLearning development is to compel people to take action.
+When people have acted upon what they've learned, you have successful user adoption.
+Often, though, people lose focus from this ultimate purpose and get distracted by shiny bells and whistles, as Cathy Moore explains in an article about action mapping.
+We want people to apply the skills they've learned from a course, regardless of what the course may be about.
+If there is no action to be taken after upon completion of an eLearning course, then what's the purpose?

-Assuming we want people to take action after completing a course, what is the best way to inspire people to take action and implement what they learned?
+And since action is the desired result, what is the best way to inspire people to implement what they learned?
+Short answer: Their emotions.

 A study of the "most shared" articles on the New York Times website was recently conducted, seeking to uncover what types of articles consistently made the "most shared" list.
 After analyzing thousands of articles, researchers discovered that the root of all sharing is emotion: